 When problems occur, it is important to have a good troubleshooting plan in place to help you narrow down the challenge you are facing.
 In this session we will look at how to identify what might be causing the problem, e.g., the operating environment or issues around integration, device configuration, connectivity or device load, and how they may be fixed.

 When a device goes down, you may have to conduct an onsite visit to diagnose and repair issues.
 However, your business model could end up being severely challenged if you have to keep returning to site to fix things.
 So what is the best way to deploy to a customer, support them and maintain the device?

 This session is one of five running between February and June 2022 on designing, manufacturing and deploying an IoT product.
 While the sessions will complement each other, they also stand on their own as and you can register to come along as many as you like.

 This chat takes place on Zoom.
-Please register via Eventbrite.
-After you register and before the event takes place, we’ll email you with the calendar invite that contains the link to join the Zoom call.
+After you register and before the event takes place, we’ll email you with the link to join the Zoom call.